app-icon

 Mohamed Salah (Image Credit: X/@LFC)

-Still wondering who is the greatest African footballer of all time?
-Well, the answer is none other than Egyptian King Mohamed Salah.
-The modern-day Pharaoh of the Egyptian National football team is a modern-day great and already one of the legends of the game.
+The Egyptian King Mohamed Salah is one of the best players in the world and already one of the legends of the game.
 After faltering at Chelsea, he started to find his footing at AS Roma.
 In 2017, Salah unleashed himself after moving to Merseyside giants Liverpool & went on to win the Premier League and Champions League in the next 3 years.
 Salah is one of the greatest players to don the Liverpool shirt.
-The Egyptian forward has racked up 20+ goals in all his seasons & won multiple Premier League Golden Boots and as well as African Footballer of the Year two times.
+The Egyptian forward has racked up 20+ goals in all his seasons & won multiple Premier League Golden Boots as well as African Footballer of the Year two times.

 The 33-year-old winger is one of the most ruthless finishers, along with being the best right winger in the world.
 He has already scored almost 250 goals in less than 400 games for Liverpool and is still defying his age impressively.
-The greatest African footballer of all time worked as a UN Instant Network Schools program ambassador, promoting girls’ education.
+One of the best African players of all time has worked as a UN Instant Network Schools program ambassador, promoting girls’ education.
 Despite the behind-the-scenes saga, Liverpool convinced him to sign an extension, believing his blistering form & age-defying athleticism would help them win plenty of trophies for the next few years.

 Club AppsGoals/AssistsInternational AppsGoals/AssistsIndividual HonoursMajor Trophies Won